chardon55/silk-carousel-lite/README.md

 ## ❓ What is Silk Carousel Lite? ❔

-Silk Carousel Lite is a micro website carousel project based on [Silk Carousel](https://github.com/dy55/Silk-Carousel) 2.
+Silk Carousel Lite is a micro website carousel project.

 ## 💡 What is new in the SC-Lite 1.2.0? 💡